 The report also outlines seven key characteristics of “trailblazing” merchants – the most innovative enterprises – that stand out from the rest of the market.
 Among those key features are: a strong central function tasked with driving innovation, an agile culture that is responsive to customer needs, taking advantage of emerging technologies, and focusing on customer experience by bringing innovative products and services quickly to market.
 There is no single recipe for success in today’s new retail environment, but our research provides a blueprint for what the most innovative and successful merchants do right.
 Catering to a growing customer preference for digital-led or digital-influenced purchasing is key.
 This includes new payment options; a focus on mobile, especially in-store, and a stronger, more seamless cross-channel payments experience.

 Want to learn more about how you can reinvent your payments?
-Meet with ACI Worldwide at Money20/20 USA 2019 in Las Vegas, October 27-30 (Veronese 2502) to talk with our team, or to find out more about our newly-released Culture of Innovation Index, conducted with leading analyst firm, Ovum.
+Checkout out our Culture of Innovation Index, conducted with leading analyst firm, Ovum.

 Related Blog Posts